jenkinsci/tinfoil-security-plugin/README.md

 After adding a dependency to the `pom.xml`, you need to do two things to get Eclipse to understand that it exists.

-1. In the project root directory, run `mvn eclipse:eclipse`
+1. In the project root directory, run `$ mvn eclipse:eclipse`
 2. In Eclipse, hit F5 to refresh.